Psychology 360 (Fall, 2007): Unit I

 (un)attended channel bottleneck blocking filter model attenuator model contextual effect cocktail party effect

-mental lexicon activation priming word thresholds Deutsch-Norman model pertinence flexible filter model
+mental lexicon activation priming word thresholds Deutsch-Norman model pertinence flexible filter (multimode) model

-capacity/allocation models arousal momentary intentions enduring dispositions central pool special pools dual-tasking
+voluntary/involuntary attention capacity/allocation models arousal momentary intentions enduring dispositions central pool special pools

 varied mapping detection task serial search parallel search primary task secondary (subsidiary) task Race model